 Sometimes, the simplest actions mean the most.
-And we think this reminder from FabFitFun comes at the perfect time to think twice about who we can show our gratitude for that’s outside the norm.
+And we think this reminder from FabFitFun comes at the perfect time to think twice about who we can show our gratitude for outside the norm.

 We also like to use this month to look at the major players in our lives (family, friends, significant others, etc.) and the role that each one occupies.
 So, we decided to make a conscious effort in cultivating the relationships around us and embracing everyone.